 Pupils will develop their knowledge and understanding of a range of vocabulary including terms linked to RSE.
-At SSSC we have 'glossary of terms' in relation to RSE to ensure continuity of language and vocabulary used across the school.
-This glossary is available on request.
+A 'glossary of terms' in relation to RSE can be provided to parents upon request.
 These terms will be delivered when relevant and appropriately to pupils with increased emphasis as they progress through the school.
-In support of the DfE SSSC will ensure that teaching this content is sensitive, age-appropriate, developmentally appropriate and delivered with reference to the law.
+In support of the DfE SSSC will ensure that teaching this content is sensitive, age-appropriate, developmentally appropriate and delivered with reference to the law